anetacamo/react-coding/content/git-router.md

 </Routes>
 ```

-Lets set up this component and see if it works.
+Lets create this, at the moment none-existent, component and see if it works.

 ### Adding multiple routes

 > Route accepts two main arguments: the path and what element to render.
 Where and what to render.

 So using the same logic lets add few more routes.